Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 2. Using Your Ears

-Note that gas only produces hissing noise at higher flow rates, meaning a lot of gas fuel is leaking from the gas cylinder.
+Note that gas only produces hissing noise at higher flow rates, meaning a significant leak from the gas cylinder.

 First, open windows and doors to ventilate the area then check near all of your gas appliances.